 - Review your degree requirements to see what you need to take to complete your program.
 You may wish to meet with your program's Academic Advisor for advice on which courses you need to take to fulfill the Wayne State General Education Requirements, the College's requirements, and your degree requirements.

 - Check the Schedule of Classes to see what is being offered.
 Write down the CRN for each course you wish to register for.

 - Log in into Academica and go to the Student tab.
 Under the Registration section on the left click Register/Add/Drop.

 For more information visit the Records & Registration website at http://www.reg.wayne.edu/students/registration.php and the Registration Information webpage at http://wayne.edu/register/

 How do I declare an undergraduate major/minor?

-To declare or change your major, go to https://cardinal.wayne.edu/wsuchgmjr/
+To declare or change your major, go to cardinal.wayne.edu/wsuchgmjr.

 How do I complete my BA in four years?

-In order to complete your undergraduate degree in four years, click here to consult the 4-year degree plan for the BA in Economics.
+In order to complete your undergraduate degree in four years, click here to consult the 4-year degree plan for your degree.
 You should also meet with your Academic Advisor at least once a year to review your progress.
-Email email@example.com to make an appointment.

 How do I get involved in undergraduate research?